mrayman97/FooBarQix/README.md

 - For each digit 3, 5, 7, add “Foo”, “Bar”, “Qix” in the digits order.

 Also we must keep a trace of 0 in numbers, each 0 must be replaced by char '*'.

+## Run
+You can clone the project and then open : index.html in your navigator